+I am an Assistant Professor of Epidemiology at the University of Nagasaki, Japan.
 I hold a PhD from the University of Michigan School of Public Health in Epidemiologic Science.

 In general, my research work deals with three main areas:

 1) Access to health care/interventions by poor, remote and often marginalized populations